 Think of one person from above that you have seen loving Jesus by loving others.
-When you get a chance, contact them and let them know that their example of showing Christ's love has inspired you to do it more in your own life!
+When you get a chance, contact them and let them know that their example of showing Christ's love has inspired you to do more of that in your own life!

-Never forget: Our love for others in the body of Christ and beyond makes Jesus Christ visible to the world!
+Never forget: Our love for others in the body of Christ and beyond make Jesus Christ visible to the world!